thpcap/Projet_IMangerMieux/Readme.md

 the API manual is at /API/index.php

-the Connection input file is /PAGES/index.php
+the Connection input file is /PAGES/index.php (file for Connection)

-to create the tatabase ther is an endpoint in API/Administration/reateDB.php
+to create the datatabase ther is an endpoint in API/Administration/reateDB.php

 And remember:
 "It's not a bug, it's a feature... from a certain point of view."